dustinslane/DrLight/README.md

 # DrLight

-Dr Light is a small program I wrote for DPS.
-It was all his idea, I just executed.
+Dr Light is a small program I wrote for [@GTA-DPS]( https://github.com/GTA-DPS ) It was his idea, and with some elbow grease this turned out greate.

-Dr Light corrects wrong Direction/Tangent entries in .light files exported by Gims EVO using reference rockstar .light files.
+Dr Light corrects wrong Direction/Tangent entries in .light files exported by Gims EVO using stock rockstar .light files for reference.
+This should allow modders to recreate the quality of interior lighting that Rockstar has.

-## Usage
+## How to use it

 1. Download & unzip somewhere.
-2. Run the .exe once, prompting it to create a `reference` folder.
+2. Run the .exe once, it will create a `reference` folder.
-3. Fill the `reference` folder with reference rockstar .light files.
-You have to find these yourself.
+3. Fill the `reference` folder with rockstar .light files.
+You have to find these yourself, they are not supplied with Dr Light.
-4. Drag and drop your .light file (or files, it can do multiple at the same time) on to the .exe.
+4. Drag and drop your .light file or files (it can do multiple at the same time) on to the .exe.

 Done.
-Your .light files now should have the correct direction/tangent values.
+Your .light file(s) now should have the correct direction/tangent values.

 ## How it works